 We are also passionate about providing comprehensive dental health education to pet parents about home dental care for their furry friends.

 We understand that learning that your pet needs dental surgery can feel daunting.
-Our goal is to make this process as stress-free as possible, for both you and your pet.
+Our goal is to make this process as stress-free as possible for both you and your pet.

 We'll do everything in our power to ensure your pet's appointment is comfortable and easy.
 We'll explain each step of the process to you in detail prior to the procedure, including preparation and post-operative care requirements.
 We offer tooth extractions, jaw fracture repair surgeries and gum disease treatment for dogs and cats.